 - Building plumbing systems should be thoroughly flushed prior to re-entry.

-- Train employees in proper personal hygiene and disinfection practices and post notices regarding best practices for hygiene in the workplace.
+- Train employees in proper personal hygiene and cleaning and disinfection practices and post notices regarding best practices for hygiene in the workplace.

 - Provide easy and regular access to disinfectant, cleaning products, disposable wipes and hand sanitizers for employees’ workspace and personal hygiene.